Teach English and Live in Thailand

 The benefits are greater income even as such schools are likely to be better organized and accustomed to working with foreigners.
 Typically, you will get longer paid holidays, since they observe Thai as well as Western holidays like Christmas, Easter, and New Years.
 These international schools often Christian schools — usually in name only since most Thais are Buddhist — but they generally offer higher educational standards than most Thai schools.
 They also have better facilities.
 Many Thai schools are not air conditioned and are not the most comfortable places to work.
 They just don't have the same financial resources that the international schools do.

 International schools don't have the same calendar year as the regular government schools.
 Their school year usually begins in August and runs until June.
 A TEFL or CELTA certificate would serve you well if you plan to work in an international school.
-The salary runs up to 80,000 baht per month, but top jobs often require a teaching certificate from your home country.
+The salaries typically start at about 80,000+ baht (US$2,450) per month.
+Salaries have been reported to run up to 150,000-200,000+ baht (US$4,600-US$6,000+) for the some of the most exclusive international schools in Thailand, including as (ISB), Shrewsbury International School and Bangkok Patana School (BPS).
+Of course, jobs at such exclusive schools usually require a teaching certificate from your home country and substantial experience.

 - The second option is a bilingual or even a trilingual school.